Finding information, support and advice about your child’s lung condition

 - Technicians and physiologists will carry out any assessments and tests your child needs.

 - Other professionals should be available if you need them.
 These might include a dietician, an audiologist, a psychologist, and pharmacists.

 Talking to other parents who have children with lung conditions can help you feel less isolated.
 They can often answer questions and give useful tips and advice.

 We’ve set up a Parent and Carer Support Network to provide a space for parents and carers of children with all lung conditions to come together.
 It’s a safe and friendly place to talk to other people who understand what you’re going through.
 Members can listen to children’s respiratory experts, ask questions, learn about the latest information, and research available and share first-hand experiences.
 The network is available to all parents and carers, wider family members, medical professionals and students, teachers, or those of you who have a deep connection with children who have a lung condition.

 You could also join our online community which is available 24/7, whenever you need it.
 You could also search online for other support networks or charities for different conditions or look for groups specific to your child’s condition through social media.

 Some people find online forums very helpful and supportive.
 Others may find them overwhelming, and that’s OK too.
 Remember that another child with the same condition may have different experiences from your own.
 Ask a health care professional about anything you’re not sure about.

 Anyone can publish health information online.
-Not everything you find will be helpful or accurate.
+Remember: not everything you find will be helpful or even accurate.
 Here are some things to think about:

-- The NHS, health charities and websites recommended by your health care professional will have information you can trust.
+- The NHS, our website and other online information recommended by your health care professional will have information you can trust.